Postgraduate Course: Dissertation (MN Clinical Research) (NUST11082)

 Course Delivery Information

-* Utilise conceptual, theoretical and methodological material from the programme┐s component courses and research practice attachments to translate into a feasible research question, design and method.
+- Utilise conceptual, theoretical and methodological material from the programme's component courses and research practice attachments to translate into a feasible research question, design and method.

 |Graduate Attributes and Skills